Aladhadh: History

 In 1920, Aladhadh family participated in the 1920 revolution against British occupation.

-In 1948 Mohamad Aladhadh was a soccer player in one of the city's two teams.
+In 1948 Mohamad Aladhadh became a soccer player in one of the city's two teams.
 In 1958, the Aladhadh family represented the province of Dhi Qar in the Iraqi National Congress the highest legislative body in Iraq under the Hashemite royal Family.

 In 1969 the poet Adel Hadi Aladhadh was founder of the first national Colloquial Poetry Festival.

+In 2023, Amer Aladhadh became adviser to the Prime minister of Iraq and the CEO of the Reform Management Cell.
+He earned his PhD at the University of California, Irvine under the supervision of Donald G. Saari.
+Formerly, and economic expert in the State of Qatar and leading global the PPP directorate.

 Leadership

-Very similar to tribal leadership, the Aladhadh have an Amid.
-This position is akin to an elected shiekh.
+Very similar to tribal leadership, the Aladhadh have an ʿamīd.
+This position is akin to an elected sheikh.
 The members of the clan tacitly vote on the leadership by appealing to Amid to represent them.
 The Amid of the clan was Dr. Naim Aladhadh.